 The Board believes that many facets of diversity are required in order to meet the corporate purpose.
 In that context, diversity is not restricted to gender.
 It includes geographic location, nationality, skills, background, knowledge, experience and outlook.

 The right blend of perspectives is critical to ensuring the Board oversees Webjet effectively for the benefit of its shareholders.
 In addition, and supporting the achievement of diversity across the Group, the Board also believes in the importance of creating an inclusive work environment.

 Our values, along with the Diversity Policy, guide our approach to diversity and inclusion.
-Webjet relies on having a team comprised of the best people, each bringing different skills, perspectives and experiences to work each day, and an inclusive work environment where these differences are valued.
+Webjet believes its success to date relies in part on having a team comprised of the best people, each bringing different skills, perspectives and experiences, and an inclusive work environment where these differences are valued.

 The vision for diversity in Webjet reflects the broadest definition of difference, where we attract, retain and develop people who differ by gender, ethnicity, disability, age, thought, education, experience, family responsibilities and sexuality.
 Webjet is a global on-line travel business.
 As a result, it already has a diverse workforce, not only in terms of gender (refer below) and its geographic locations, but also in terms of nationalities, locations, ethnicity, age, education, skills, knowledge and experience.
-This applies broadly across the Company, at both management and the more junior employee levels.
+This applies broadly across the Company at Board, management and less senior employee levels.